Diocese of Saint Catharines: Restoration

-The Present Cathedral
+Present cathedral

 The first Catholic church at St. Catharines was built to meet the spiritual needs of the Irish labourers who built the first Welland Canal which was opened in 1829.
 It was a wood structure on the same site as the present cathedral.
-On November 12, 1831 Bishop Alexander Macdonell of Kingston blessed and opened this church which was the first Roman Catholic Parish church to be built in the Niagara Peninsula.
+On November 12, 1831, Bishop Alexander Macdonell of Kingston blessed and opened this church which was the first Roman Catholic Parish church to be built in the Niagara Peninsula.

-This first Catholic Church was burned down by an arsonist on August 23,1842.
-Fortunately the second Welland Canal was being built between 1842-45 and thus there were once again many Irish labourers in the area.
-There was much sickness in the work camps and Dr. Constantine Lee, then Pastor at St. Catharines, contracted one of the diseases while ministering to the workers and died in the winter of 1842-43.
+This first Catholic Church was burned down by an arsonist on August 23, 1842.
+Fortunately the second Welland Canal was being built between 1842–45 and thus there were once again many Irish labourers in the area.
+There was much sickness in the work camps and Dr. Constantine Lee, then Pastor at St. Catharines, contracted one of the diseases while ministering to the workers and died in the winter of 1842–43.

 Often there were delays in construction of the canal, so the Irish workers used their free time to build a new parish church.
 Father McDonagh laid the cornerstone on Ascension Day, May 25, 1843.
 The Irish Canal workers continued to build the church for the next two years — for which there is a commemorative stone in Latin, dated 1844, by the entrance to the church.
 Father McDonagh opened the new church, which was dedicated to St. Catherine of Alexandria on June 10, 1845.
 During the latter part of the nineteenth century many additions were made to the church to give it the structure it has now.
 In the post-Vatican II period its interior was updated somewhat to give the church the appearance that it has today.

 For almost a century the church was usually the seat of the Deanery of St. Catharines, the Dean residing at its Rectory.
 In 1945 it celebrated the centennial of the opening of the present church.
-On November 25, 1958 it became the Cathedral Church of the newly formed Diocese of St. Catharines.
+On November 25, 1958, it became the Cathedral Church of the newly formed Diocese of St. Catharines.